Sally Lindsay: Acting after Coronation Street

-Lindsay voiced the character of Piella Bakewell in the 2008 BBC Wallace and Gromit film A Matter of Loaf and Death which aired on Christmas Day.
-She was handpicked for the role by Wallace and Gromit creator Nick Park after he heard her voice on the radio.
+Lindsay voiced the character of Piella Bakewell in the 2008 BBC Wallace & Gromit film A Matter of Loaf and Death which made its British television debut on Christmas Day.
+She was handpicked for the role by Wallace & Gromit creator Nick Park after he heard her voice on the radio.
 In 2008, Lindsay took first place on an episode of Celebrity Mastermind on the subject of the Carry On films.
 Lindsay also appears as a regular guest contributor to the Radcliffe and Maconie Show on BBC Radio 2 and she launched a DVD Sally Lindsay's Party Pub Quiz (2008), shot a role in a comedy pilot Till I Die for the ITV network and starred in a radio comedy for Radio 4 Pick-Ups with John Thomson.
 In 2010, Lindsay joined the cast of BBC Three sketch show Scallywagga on BBC Three.
 She also appeared as the tea lady in the second series of the BBC One comedy drama Reggie Perrin co-starring Martin Clunes.

 The ITV detective series Scott & Bailey, which began airing in 2011, was developed from an idea conceived by Lindsay and fellow Coronation Street actress Suranne Jones.
 As a fan of television programmes such as Cagney & Lacey, Lindsay was interested in the concept of a programme detailing the lives of two professional women.
 She had originally been set to portray the character Janet Scott but, due to the birth of twin sons, was not able to commit to this role.
 Lindsay appears instead as Alison Bailey, the sister of Jones's character in episodes of all five series though, due to her pregnancy, with only limited appearances in the first series.